koriaf/ausdigital-tap/docs/2.0/index.md

 The TAP Protocol is a very simple REST API.
 One business sends a message directly to another business TAP endpoint (discovered via the DCP):

- * The sender uses the HTTP POST verb (over HTTPS) to send the signed message to a TAP.
+ * The sender uses the HTTP POST verb (over HTTPS) to send the signed message to a TAP,
+ * The sender MUST use HTTPS,
+ * The TAP MUST reply with received message info or error response,
- * The TAP replies with a HATEOS-style list of callback URLs.
+ * The TAP MAY include a HATEOS-style list of callback URLs in the response,
- * The TAP notarises some non-sensitive but useful data to the blockchain.
+ * The TAP MAY notarize some non-sensitive but useful data.

 ## Sending a business message